dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

   - the structure of neural networks is similar to the structure of tensors in a TensorFlow program.

+#

 - creek metaphor & 3D FFT

+### Dilineation of Ion Types

+- it is the ion types which map to information representation
+  - the electrical spikes are important too, but there isn't as much information related to state and actual information representation there.
+  - however, the electrical spikes have to balance out to the charge of ions displaced.
 - 4 ion types: sodium, calcium, potassium and magnesium
   - two categories of ion size (two small and two large)
   - two categories of ion charge (two +1 ions and two +2 ions)